 British choreographer Dan O’Neill made his Royal Opera debut in 2013 as movement director for Parsifal, directed by Stephen Langridge.

 O’Neill trained at London Contemporary Dance School and as a dancer has performed with companies such as DV8, The Featherstonehaughs and Second Stride, and also for opera and on film.
-As a choreographer and assistant or associate director his credits in opera include Faust (Mariinsky Theatre, St Petersburg), Don Carlo (Teatro Nacional de São Carlos, Lisbon), Wake (Nationale Reisopera) and The Gambler, Rusalka, La fanciulla del West, Le nozze di Figaro and Eliogabalo (Grange Park Opera).
-Work as a movement director away from opera has included Monkey (Young Vic), Peepshow (Frantic Assembly), Escapade (South Bank Centre), Wolves in the Walls (National Theatre of Scotland) and productions for many regional theatres around the UK.
+As a choreographer and assistant or associate director his opera credits include Faust (Mariinsky Theatre), Don Carlo (Teatro Nacional de São Carlos, Lisbon), Wake (Nationale Reisopera) and The Gambler, Rusalka, La fanciulla del West, Le nozze di Figaro and Eliogabalo (Grange Park Opera).
+Work as a movement director in theatre has included Monkey (Young Vic), Peepshow (Frantic Assembly), Escapade (South Bank Centre), Wolves in the Walls (National Theatre of Scotland) and productions for many regional theatres around the UK.
 In the West End he has worked as assistant choreographer on Jesus Christ Superstar (Lyceum) and Dr Dolittle (Apollo Theatre).

 O’Neill has made several short films, including The Linesman (BBC/NPS), The Human Voice (Channel Four) and the award-winning Struck.
 He is a visiting lecturer at RADA and Central School of Speech and Drama.